 The format for the Hidden Curriculum is structured to promote a safe environment in which to share your experiences.
 Each group is comprised of 8-10 students with 1-3 facilitators.
 Each group will have at least one faculty facilitator and one MSIV College Advisor as well.
 The facilitators’ role is to assist the discussion amongst all of the students in the group.

-Two of these sessions will occur during the required Integrated Clinicians Course (ICC) curriculum in December and late April/May.
-The rest of these sessions will occur during the clinical blocks and will take the place of a preceptorship session.
+Two of these sessions will occur during the required Integrated Clinicians Course (ICC) curriculum in December and late April/May; the rest of these sessions will occur during the clinical blocks.
 Groups are scheduled to meet on certain days during the year but the actual timing of the meeting and meeting location is completely up to your group.
 Generally groups have chosen to meet off campus (e.g., someone’s house) but some meet in the Education Buildings on the Anschutz Medical Campus.

 There are topics and questions for each session but there is considerable flexibility as to what can be discussed in a given session, as it is dependent upon what you and your peers would like to share.
 After each session, one facilitator from each group will provide a summar of the group’s meeting.
 A summary of the comments from all of the groups will then be shared with all the facilitators, students, clinical block directors and SOM administration.

 Additionally, there will be 2 sessions in Phase IV (fourth year) for this class which will take place during the ICC Phase IV courses.